AbhinayNegi/Blog-preview-card/README.md

 ### What I learned

 - I learned about how to center an element horizontally and vertically by using position: fixed; then top: 50%; left: 50%; transform: translate(-50%, -50%);
-- Using top left value move the element relative to the viewport and it starts counting the distance from the edge of the element.
+- Using the top left value move the element relative to the viewport and it starts counting the distance from the edge of the element.
-- If we enter value in percentage for translate function it will move element based on its size
+- If we enter a value in percentage for the translate function it will move the element based on its size
-- If we enter value in pixel for translate function it will then move element based on pixel values.
+- If we enter a value in pixel for the translate function it will then move the element based on pixel values.
-- transform function starts calulating position from the middle of the element and not from its edges.
+- The transform function starts calculating position from the middle of the element and not from its edges.
-- Providing negative value for transform function will move element in opposite direction
+- Providing a negative value for the transform function will move an element in the opposite direction
-- Using :hover we can add style to element whenever user hover overs to a particular element.
+- Using :hover we can add style to an element whenever the user hovers over to a particular element.

 ### Continued development

-I will learn and understand further on layouts, transform and position
+I will learn and understand further layouts, transform, and position

 ## Author